 What Should I do if I Have Bad (or No) Credit?

-Credit scores are made up of three digits, ranging from 500-900 – the higher the number the better.
-Remember, credit scores are formed over time and good credit takes time to build though small mistakes can bring your score down easily.
-However, there’s no reason to be discouraged.
+While legislative action may eventually restrict this practice, depending on your state, it’s in your best interest to take steps to improve your credit score.
+Remember, credit scores are formed over time and good credit takes time to build, though small mistakes such as missed payments can bring your score down.
+Still, there’s no reason to be discouraged.
 There are short-term priorities as well as long-term focuses that you can keep in mind.
-Focusing on financial stability is an overall smart strategy, and will likely result in lower car insurance premiums as well as other benefits.
+Focusing on financial stability as an overall strategy may result in lower car insurance premiums as well as other benefits.

 In the short term: